ejimeneztejero/DC_WAS/README.md

 - Clara Estela Jiménez Tejero is the author of this software.
 - The software was developed at the Barcelona Center for Subsurface Imaging, ICM-CSIC.
 Feel free to customize this README as needed based on your specific requirements and preferences.

+## References
+- The software was used in \cite{estela} and is available on GitHub: https://github.com/ejimeneztejero/DC_WAS.
+- A dataset for testing and validation is available on Zenodo \cite{estela2} (DOI: https://doi.org/10.5281/zenodo.16031283).